NautilusTrader

 engine.run()

-Post-run and analysis
+Post-run analysis

 engine.trader.generate_account_report(BINANCE)